 Although statins are not very effective for lowering triglycerides per se, they are often used to reduce the risk of cardiovascular events in patients with hypertriglyceridemia.

 It is still uncertain whether drug therapy targeted at lowering triglycerides will lower cardiovascular risk (16).

 One of the most commonly used drug to lower triglycerides is gemfibrozil (17).
-Gemfibrozil belongs to a group of drugs called fibrates which lower triglycerides by increasing in the synthesis of lipoprotein lipase thereby increasing the clearance of triglycerides.
+Gemfibrozil belongs to a group of drugs called fibrates which lower triglycerides by increasing the synthesis of lipoprotein lipase which increases the clearance of triglycerides.
 Fibrate therapy with either fenofibrate or gemfibrozil can reduce triglyceride levels by 20 to 50 percent.
 In severe hypertriglyceridemia, gemfibrozil may lower triglycerides as much as 70 percent (18).

 In the Helsinki Heart Study, a clinical benefit of gemfibrozil therapy was found in the group with a triglyceride level >201 mg/dL (2.3 mmol/L) and an LDL-C/HDL-C ratio >5.0 (19).

 The VA-HIT trial assessed the efficacy of gemfibrozil in patients with low HDL cholesterol, relatively low LDL cholesterol, and mild to moderate hypertriglyceridemia (20).
 Gemfibrozil raised HDL cholesterol by 6 percent, lowered triglycerides by 31 percent, but had no significant effect on LDL cholesterol.
 At five years, there was an absolute risk reduction of 4.4 percent with gemfibrozil.